 Requirements for the Message

-If your message is deemed to be “commercial,” then it must comply with specific requirements outlined in this bill.
+If your message is deemed “commercial,” it must comply with specific requirements outlined in this bill.

-The CAN-SPAM legislation lays out specific rules for different parts of the message and makes it clear as to how legitimate businesses should send their messages to consumers in order to remain in compliance.
+The CAN-SPAM legislation lays out specific rules for different parts of the message.
+It also makes it clear how legitimate businesses should send their messages to consumers to remain compliant.

 Let’s break it down using an example.

-Another key component of the CAN-SPAM law is the requirement for businesses to include — and comply with — requests for an opt-out of future emails.
+Another key component of the CAN-SPAM law requires businesses to include—and comply with—requests for an opt-out of future emails.

-Most email service providers will, by default, allow users to opt out of messages.
+Most email service providers allow users to opt out of messages by default.

-It’s important to make sure that these links work and not do anything with the design or layout of the email that may obstruct, hide, or otherwise render the link inoperable.
+It’s important to make sure that these links work and do not affect the design or layout of an email in a way that obstructs, hides, or otherwise renders the link inoperable.
 This could be a violation of CAN-SPAM.

 Penalties and Punishments